- Common Cold in Babies

 - If your baby is 3 months and above, you can give your baby paracetamol for fever.
 But please ensure you consult your doctor before doing so.
 Self-medication is a strict no. Please do not give any medication for cold without consulting the doctor.

-- In case of congestion, elevate your baby’s head by putting two soft towels under his/her head.
+- In case of congestion, elevate your baby’s head by putting two soft towels under his head.
 Avoid the use of pillows as it may suffocate the baby.

 - Wipe your baby’s nose to remove the flowing mucus.
-Use a mild petroleum jelly to moisturize the skin around the nose to avoid any skin irritation.
+Use mild petroleum jelly to moisturise the skin around the nose to avoid any skin irritation.

 - Ensure that any external products you use that are not home remedies, e.g. Vapo-rub, are applied only after a doctor’s recommendation.

-If your baby only has a stuffy nose without any other symptoms of common cold, then check his/her nostrils for any foreign particle.
+If your baby only has a stuffy nose without any other symptoms of common cold, then check his nostrils for any foreign particle.